This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 - Hot glue & gun

-Cut a 22 inch piece of suede string.
+Cut a 22-inch piece of suede string.
 Your length may be larger depending on your wrist.
-Fold it four times and place over wrist to see how big the bracelet should be.
+Fold it four times and place over the wrist to see how big the bracelet should be.
 The ends should not touch.
 You can also make it larger by adding jump rings when you add the clasp.